Language selection

 Calendar

-Between 2018 and 2022, NRCan (Natural Resources Canada) administered the Green Freight Assessment Program (GFAP), investing $3.4M over four (4) years to address financial and awareness barriers faced by freight companies.
-The GFAP offered funding to medium- and heavy-duty vehicles ranging from Class 5-8.
+Surveys of freight companies revealed that financial challenges and lack of information were the main barriers to implementing emission-reducing strategies.
+The Green Freight Assessment Program (GFAP) was established in April 2018 as a small proof of concept initiative to address these challenges.
+The GFAP offered funding to medium- and heavy-duty vehicles ranging from Class 5 to Class 8.
 Financial incentives were provided to companies to undergo third-party fleet assessments, implement truck/trailer retrofits, and purchase new alternative fuel vehicles.